Donate to the FOCRLS General Scholarship Fund

 Donate to the Friends of CRLS First Scholars Award

-Friends of CRLS First Scholars Award Sponsored by Cambridge Trust Company — Awarded to a graduating senior who will be the first in their family to attend a 4-year college or university.
-(One scholarship @ $1,500 presented.
-Amount increased in 2023!)
-Many thanks to Cambridge Trust Company for their ongoing support.
+Friends of CRLS First Scholars Award Sponsored by Eastern Bank (formerly Cambridge Trust Foundation) Awarded to a graduating senior who will be the first in their family to attend a 4-year college.
+(Two scholarships @ $2,000 presented.)
+Many thanks to Eastern Bank for their gracious support.

 Donate to the Friends of CRLS First Scholars Sponsored by Cambridge Trust Company

-“It Takes a Village” Multi-Year Scholarship — Awarded to a graduating senior who plans to attend a Massachusetts public university or community college.
+“It Takes a Village” Multi-Year Scholarship — Awarded to a graduating senior who plans to attend a Massachusetts public college or community college.
 (One new awardee selected from each graduating class.
-Awardee will receive $1,000 each college year, totaling $4,000 for a 4-year degree or $2,000 for a 2-year degree.
-Amount increased in 2020.)
+Awardee will receive $1,000 each college year, totaling $4,000 for a 4-year degree or $2,000 for a 2-year degree.)
 Sponsored by FOCRLS.

 Donate to the "It Takes a Village" Multi-Year Scholarship